The Decline of Liberal Humanism

 However, if we talk about faith in God and His influence on the behavior of people, then it should be borne in mind that it does not extend to the bulk of them, which perceive only His image, but in no way the Idea, which this mass was never touched by, as well as the problems of sin and personal salvation (BAUDRILLARD JEAN.
 1983: 6).
 And this situation is also a new problem with the ever-increasing democratization of human societies:

-… it is not a question of mystification: it is a question of their (masses -VS) own exigencies, of an explicit and positive counter-strategy – the task of absorbing and annihilating culture, knowledge, power, the social.
+… it is not a question of mystification: It is a question of their (masses -VS) own exigencies, of an explicit and positive counter-strategy – the task of absorbing and annihilating culture, knowledge, power, the social.
 An immemorial task, but one which assumes its full scope today.
 A deep antagonism which forces the inversion of received scenarios: it is no longer meaning which would be the ideal line of force in our societies… (ibid, 11).

-Thinking about such cardinal changes, we ask ourselves the question: where are we going and what will happen next?
+Thinking about such circumstances of human civilization, we ask ourselves the question: where are we going and what will happen next?
 The German philosopher Rüdiger Lutz gave the following answer to this question: "The future is open, indefinite, and ambiguously predictable, and this fact also gives us a chance" (LUTZ RÜDIGER, 2000: 9).
+However, those who undertake the search for ways to an excellent future must recognize that the primary task is to decide whether the history of mankind has any patterns that lead it to a specific goal.
+Isaiah Berlin believed:

 Many scientists, including philosophers, sociologists, environmentalists believe that another psychology and a new morality can provide the salvation of mankind that can only be developed in the humanities.
 Meanwhile, the backwardness of the humanities led to the development of their virtual-simulative nature through the further elaboration and deepening of false theories that arose at an early stage in the formation of certain scientific fields.
 This character is also fueled by the political interests of the practice of priority financing of scientific institutions, which has been going on since the days of Nazi Germany and the Soviet Union.

 Thus, to chart the way to the future, it is necessary first of all to overcome the techno-humanitarian imbalance due to the intensive development of the humanities sciences.
-To the realization of this need, an increasing number of thinkers will come and this process is already noticeable.
+To the realization of this need, an increasing number of thinkers will come, and this process is already noticeable.
 In one of the latest works devoted to the future of science, the very content of the articles is indicative: "In the Shadow of Culture", "What Children Will Teach Scientists", "Toward a Theory of Moral Development", "The Future of Happiness", "What Is Life?", "Are We Going to Get Smarter?"
 [BROCKMANN John (Ed).
 2008].
 However, the task set for the humanities seems to be very difficult, looking at their current state:

-Each of the humanities: philosophy, sociology, psychology, macroeconomics, etc., is divided into many schools between which there is no common language, and they are not only unable to agree on which of the competing theories is true but as a rule, don't try to do it.
+Each of the humanities: philosophy, sociology, psychology, macroeconomics, etc., is divided into many schools, between which there is no common language, and they are not only unable to agree on which of the competing theories is true, but as a rule, don't try to do it.
 As a rule, each school simply ignores the others [VOIN A.M.
 2016: 19].

-Complaints on life and the idealization of the past, the expectations of the end of the world are not new in the history of mankind and have been accompanying it since times of deep antiquity.
-No such people existed, whose stories, passed down from generation to generation, would not contain attempts to forecast the further fate of the people.
-Many thinkers of past centuries asked an answer to this question.
+Complaints on life and the idealization of the past, the expectations of the end of the world are not new in the history of mankind and have been accompanying it since the times of deep antiquity.
+No such folk existed whose stories, passed down from generation to generation, would not contain attempts to forecast the further fate of the people.
+Many thinkers of past centuries asked for an answer to this question.
 But just as the past of mankind for a long time seemed to people in the fantastic world of myths and legends, the future was also fantastically imagined either in the form of religious teachings about the "end of the world", either in the form of social utopia (BESTUZHEV-LADA I.V.
 1968: 16).
 Even some outstanding thinkers of antiquity, when they looked into the future, saw only a terrible apparition of the catastrophe.
 According to de Chardin, an age-old man felt anxiety because it is connected with thinking, and obviously, anxiety helped him to eliminate the perceived danger in advance.
 On the other hand, social injustice, difficulties, and problems of real life gave rise to dreams in the minds of individual thinkers about the bright future of mankind, which were formed into utopian theories.
 Thomas More, Tommaso Campanella, Henri Saint-Simon, Charles Fourier, and Robert Owen can be reproached that there is more imagination than scientific thought in their works, but they can not be denied the lack of optimism and belief about the future of mankind.
 Such a positive approach to the problem led them to some ingenious conjectures that influenced the further development of socio-economic theories, although it can not be said that they did not lose some utopian traits.

 For a long time, there have been and continue to exist other ideas that both supported and denied the possibility of the existence of any patterns in historical events.
 From the time of Giambattista Vico (1668-1744) and up to the Second World War, "it was usually believed that the development of human societies is natural" (KOMAREK STANIASLAV.
 2020: 28), but over time, philosophical thought is more inclined to believe that the course of historical events is more contingent: